-Three of the fundamental problems in cosmology, the black hole information problem, the quantum origin of our Universe, and the cosmological constant problem/dark energy, all involves infrared issues in quantum gravity.
-Assuming that this links together these problems in quantum gravity, we aim at exploring their interconnection.
+Other directions of our research concern inflation and quantum gravity.
+Three fundamental problems in cosmology, the black hole information problem, the quantum origin of our Universe, and the cosmological constant problem/dark energy, all involve infrared issues in quantum gravity.
+Assuming that this links together these problems in quantum gravity, we aim to explore their interconnection (see f.ex. ).

-Inflation is considered the most succesful paradigm for the origin of the universe from Big Bang, but the underlying theory of inflation is still poorly understood.
-Much of our work is also focussed on understanding the theory of inflation and minimal extensions/alternatives, such as the curvaton mechanism.
+Inflation is considered the most successful paradigm for the origin of the universe from the Big Bang, but the underlying theory of inflation is still poorly understood.
+Much of our work is also focused on understanding the theory of inflation and minimal extensions/alternatives, such as the curvaton mechanism.

 Another problem concerns the nature of dark matter.
-Given that we have not seen any conclusive evidence of any new physical properties of dark matter beyond the purely gravitationally interacting cold dark matter, we are developing a minimal model of only gravitationally interacting dark matter, which is the darkest and coldest possible form of dark matter, called Planckian Interacting Dark Matter (PIDM).
+Given that we have not seen any conclusive evidence of any new physical properties of dark matter beyond the purely gravitationally interacting cold dark matter, we are developing a minimal model of only gravitationally interacting dark matter, which is the darkest and coldest possible form of dark matter, called Planckian Interacting Dark Matter (PIDM) (see f.ex. ).